chxmxii/chxmxii.github.io/content/posts/post03.txt.md

   systemctl start cronie
   systemctl enable --now cronie
   systemctl status cronie
-  #create a new cron job and copy the job given
+  #create a new cron job and copy the job given, the -u here arg is for user and is not actually necessary here
-  crontab -e -u root #-u is for user and is not actually necessary here
+  crontab -e -u root
   #verify
   crontab -l
   cat /var/spool/cron/root